awdavies/scripts/README.md

 one needs to write the absolute path in order to run this "special" version of python that knows about the django installation.

-If you paid attention to the readme, you'd know that the absolute path of this environment is in your home folder: "/homes/iws/batmanstick/PYENV" so, for now, in order to run the django-aware python, one needs to write:
+If you read earlier, the location of this folder is in whatever folder "setup-django" was run.
+To run python through the virtual environment, you need to run it like this from the aforementioned install directory:

-/homes/iws/batmanstick/PYENV/bin/python (if you write this verbatim, you're an idiot.)
+./PYENV/bin/python

 But!
 If you want to have a fun time not being frustrated with this, there's a special python script called "vpython-env" included in the package that contains